-- 1) Press the NRST Softkey on the PFD; or turn the FMS Knob to display the Nearest Airports Page. - 2) Select the desired airport (the nearest one is already selected). - 3) Press the Direct-to Key.

-- 4) Press the ENT Key.
+- 1) Press the NRST Softkey on the PFD; or turn the FMS Knob to display the Nearest Airports Page and press the FMS Knob. - 2) Select the desired airport (the nearest one is already selected). - 3) Press the Direct-to Key. - 4) Press the ENT Key.
 The cursor is now displayed on 'ACTIVATE?'. - 5) Press the ENT Key again to activate the direct-to.